A small white espresso cup of dark coffee on a gray surface — the visual of a single decaf shot at Starbucks

 How decaf actually works at Starbucks

 The CO2 process pressurizes coffee beans with carbon dioxide to dissolve and extract caffeine.
 The Swiss Water Process soaks beans in water saturated with coffee compounds, then runs the water through a charcoal filter that catches the caffeine.
 Both leave the flavor compounds largely untouched.
-Neither uses methylene chloride or ethyl acetate — the two solvents that occasionally show up in cheap supermarket decaf and that have prompted FDA scrutiny in recent years.
+Neither uses methylene chloride or ethyl acetate — the two solvents that occasionally show up in cheap supermarket decaf and that have prompted scrutiny from the U.S. Food and Drug Administration in recent years.

 Drinks you CAN make decaf (with one easy modification)